 Rotating Proxies | Sticky Sessions | Static Proxies | |

 Efficiency | Rotating proxies let you send lots of back-to-back requests to a website without realizing they’re all from one person.
 But, if it bounces IPs at an improper moment for something that requires a persistent login, the website will detect it as bot activity.
-Some strict platforms, like Instagram, may ban the entire account. | Sticky session proxies let you maintain a login session while still giving some of the flexibility of per-request proxies. | Static IP proxies offer more stability, but they also place all of your eggs in a single basket.
+Some strict platforms, like Instagram, may ban the entire account. | Sticky session proxies let you maintain a login session while still giving some of the flexibility of per-request proxies. | Static IP proxies provide increased stability, but they concentrate all your efforts in one area.
 If a website decides the IP address is suspect, it may block it. |

 Extensibility | The proxy’s rotation schedule and IP pool size depend on the proxy service provider.
-Users will often be given some choices, but the provider’s configurations limit them. | Sticky session proxies have similar options as rotating proxies.
+Users will often be given some choices, but the provider’s configurations limit them. | Sticky session proxies have similar options as rotating proxy servers.
 Two things to note: a smaller IP pool size is less of a problem, and you need to configure the duration for each session in advance. | Restricted.
 Once some factors, like location, have been decided upon, they can’t be modified. |

 Privacy | The user’s IP addresses are constantly shifting, making it harder to track their online activities. | Sticky IPs are a sort of compromise between rotating and persistent ones.
 When the session ends, they have the same effectiveness as a rotating proxy. | Even from completely different devices, users always have that one replacement IP address, which securely conceals their original IP address the entire time. |